Mjeyz/Mjeyz/README.md

 ## Hi there 👋
-<p>I am student of software enginearing. i almost cover c++ basic consepts including OOPs && STL etc. i curently about Qt creater.</p>
+<p>I am student of software enginearing. i almost cover c++ basic consepts including OOPs && STL etc.🌱 I’m currently learning  about Qt creater.</p>
 <!--
 **mjeyz/mjeyz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.